 “They must find alternative means for ensuring that their loved ones are well cared for,” he encourages.
 Resuming their duties may be a possibility at a later date, but depression and acting out, while not uncommon, point to an unsustainable care plan and an environment that is toxic to both the caregiver and care recipient.

-High levels of caregiver burden are associated with an increased risk of caregivers developing their own health problems, especially those related to chronic stress, and even an increased risk of death.
-There are ways of minimizing caregiver burden, but many family caregivers are hesitant to acknowledge the pressure they are under, reduce their responsibilities, or accept outside help.
+High levels of caregiver burden are associated with caregivers developing their own health problems and even an increased risk of death.
+There are ways of reducing caregiver burden, but many are hesitant to acknowledge the pressure they are under and refuse to accept outside help.
 Others are well aware of the toll that providing care has taken on them but feel powerless to change their situations.

 “Caregivers, like marathon runners, must learn the lay of the land, find a sustainable pace and accept replenishment along their journey if they have any hope of gamely persevering from start to finish line,” he explains.
 “With this metaphor in mind, we can say that the family member who accepts this role blindly is akin to the misguided runner in Crocs and jeans with no clue about how far they have to travel.
 They simply are not equipped to successfully complete the race and are likely to stumble and fall within the first mile.”

 Much the same can be said for caregivers who wantonly ignore signs of caregiver burden and rising stress levels.